On-line registration extended to June 9, 2025

 Immediate past Chair of Women in Transplantation

-Professor Peter Nickerson, MD, FRCPC, FCAHS
+Dr Peter Nickerson, MD, FRCPC, FCAHS

 Dr. Nickerson, a distinguished professor of internal medicine and immunology at the University of Manitoba, is a clinical nephrologist at the Health Sciences Centre in Winnipeg and a medical consultant for the Transplant Immunology Laboratory at Shared Health.